This guide will focus on full bartending schools in Atlanta that offer classes from pouring beers to making cocktails and preparing drinks quickly.

 With over 30 years of on-the-job work experience in bartending and management, the teaching staff at the Professional Bartending School of Atlanta is dedicated to preparing students to excel in their careers.

 In addition to a textbook, students learn “tricks of the trade” from the instructors.
 Prospective students are encouraged to visit the campus and speak with the staff to learn more about the program and its benefits.

 3754 Buford Hwy NE Ste C1, Atlanta, GA 30329-1070

 South Atlanta Bartending School

-South Atlanta Bar School also offers a Pop Up class for $190, a 1 hour and 30 minutes-long hands-on session that teaches the pour count, popular drink recipes, tools used behind the bar, and the confidence needed to be behind the bar.
-The Pop Up class is perfect for those who want to try out bartending before committing to the full program.
+South Atlanta Bar School also offers a Pop Up class for $190, a 1 hour and 30 minutes hands-on session that teaches the pour count, popular drink recipes, tools used behind the bar, and the confidence needed to be behind the bar.
+The pop-up class is perfect for those wanting to try bartending before committing to the full program.
 Students can take as many classes as they need or want to.

 6740 Hwy 85 Suite 1 Riverdale Georgia 30274

 Georgia Bartending School offers a two-week certification course that trains students to become professional bartenders/mixologists.
 The classroom is set up like a real bar, providing hands-on training to help students feel comfortable and prepared to work in a real bar after completing the course.